I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 The blackened outlines of an old sanctuary are fixed in place.
 "Through the infravision lenses, you see the blackened outlines of an old sanctuary spell."
 Instead of entering the blackened outlines: move the player to Mutatis Mutandis.
 Understand "black" as the blackened outlines.

 Every turn:
-	if the player is wearing the infravision spectacles begin;
-		move the blackened outlines to the Robing Room;
+	if the player is wearing the infravision spectacles: move the blackened outlines to the Robing Room;
 		change the outside exit of Mutatis Mutandis to the Robing Room;
-	otherwise;
+	otherwise:
-		remove the blackened outlines from play;
+		remove the blackened outlines from play.
-	end if.

 Chapter the Last - Not for release